kyverno/kyverno-json/.docs/LABELS.md

 # Labels docs

-This docs contains informations on how we use GitHub labels on issues and pull requests.
+This docs contains information on how we use GitHub labels on issues and pull requests.

 ## Labels